PicNet/Centazio/readme.md

 Centazio will manage this serialisation/deserialisation, deployment to cloud environments, dependency injection, etc.

+### Configuring Azure Secrets KeyVault Access

+To enable KeyVault access for your Azure Function, follow these steps:

+1. **Enable Managed Identity**
+    - Navigate to the Azure Portal
+    - Go to your Function App settings
+    - Select "Identity" from the left menu
+    - Under the "System assigned" tab, switch the Status to "On"
+    - Click "Save" to confirm
+    - Click on Azure Role Assignment
+    - Then Add the KeyVaultSecretUser Role or any role with read list and value for secrets.

+2. **Configure KeyVault Access**
+    - Go to your Azure KeyVault resource
+    - Select "Access control (IAM)" from the left menu
+    - Click "+ Add" and select "Add role assignment"
+    - Choose "Key Vault Secrets User" role
+    - Under "Members", select "Managed identity"
+    - Select your function app from the list of managed identities
+    - Click "Review + assign" to save the changes

 ## Common CLI Commands

 - Install: `dotnet tool install --prerelease --global Centazio.Cli`